thobalose/flasip/README.md

 1. Download the [Google App Engine Python SDK](https://cloud.google.com/appengine/downloads) for your platform.

-2. Many samples require extra libraries to be installed.
-If there is a `requirements.txt`, you will need to install the dependencies with [`pip`](pip.readthedocs.org).
+2. This app requires extra libraries to be installed.
+Install the dependencies with [`pip`](pip.readthedocs.org).

         pip install -t lib -r requirements.txt